Wildhoney/Maple.js/README.md

 Once the `people` event has been dispatched, its payload will be used to update the `state` of your React view-controller.

+#### Extending `React.Component`

+If you insist on extending the `React.Component` object directly &ndash; rather than `Maple.Component` &mdash; which is perfectly fine (we're not upset) &mdash; then you must handle the dispatcher yourself.
+For this we recommending [taking a look at `Maple.Component`](https://github.com/Wildhoney/Maple.js/blob/master/src/components/Dispatcher.js) and how that handles the `Dispatcher` &ndash; and in particular the `addEventListener` method.

 ### FOUC

 Maple uses the same mechanism as [Polymer](https://www.polymer-project.org/0.5/docs/polymer/styling.html) for the FOUC with the `unresolved` and `resolved` attributes.
 With this implementation you can hide elements that you define with the `unresolved` attribute: